Spectral Estimation Techniques: Correlogram, Blackman–Tukey, Windowed Periodogram, Bartlett, and Welch Methods

 Correlogram

-The Correlogram method is one of the simplest techniques for estimating the Power Spectral Density (PSD) of a signal.
-It is based on the Fourier Transform of the estimated autocorrelation function of the signal.
+The Correlogram method estimates the PSD based on the Fourier Transform of the estimated autocorrelation function.

 Autocorrelation Function

-Apply a Window: To reduce spectral leakage, apply a window function to the autocorrelation sequence.
+2. Apply a window to the autocorrelation sequence.

-Compute Fourier Transform: Perform the Fourier Transform of the windowed autocorrelation function to estimate the PSD.
+3. Compute the Fourier Transform to estimate the PSD.

 Windowing in Correlogram